CONCUSSION MANAGEMENT PROTOCOL

 The Frontier Central School District recognizes that concussions and head injuries are the most commonly reported injuries in children and adolescents who participate in sports and recreational activity.
-Therefore, effective September 2009, Concussion Management Guidelines were initiated to assist in the proper evaluation and management of head injuries.
+Therefore, effective September 2009, New York State Concussion Management Guidelines were initiated to assist in the proper evaluation and management of head injuries.

 Concussion is a mild traumatic brain injury.
 Concussion occurs when normal brain functioning is disrupted by a blow or jolt to the head.
 Recovery from concussion will vary.
 Avoiding re-injury and over-exertion until fully recovered are the cornerstones of proper concussion management.

 Any student demonstrating signs, symptoms or behaviors consistent with a concussion while participating in a school sponsored class, extracurricular activity, or interscholastic athletic activity, shall be removed from the game or activity and be evaluated as soon as possible by an appropriate health care professional.
 The student should not return to school or activity until medically released by an appropriate health care professional.
 After the student is medically released,the school District's Concussion Management Team will make the final decision on a students return to activity.
-The guidelines and management of concussion in the school district follow a step wise approach with a gradual return to play.
-Once an athlete is asymptomatic for24 hours and has been released by a health care provider, the following gradual return to play protocol will be followed:
+The guidelines and management of concussion in the school district follow a stepwise approach with a gradual return to play.
+Once a student is asymptomatic for 24 hours and has been released by a health care provider, the following gradual return to play protocol will be followed: